openlegend/core-rules/core/SRD.md

 -   **Power Level 8** - Polymorph a creature into another creature to quadruple or one-quarter its original size.
 Alternatively, transform the target into an object of its original size.
 The duration is 1 hour per Alteration attribute point.

 -   **Power Level 9** - Polymorph a creature into another creature of any size.
 Alternatively, transform the target into an object of its original size.
 The duration is permanent.

+## Provoked

+**Duration:** Resist ends (Fail x 3 = 1 minute)
+\
+**Power Level:** 4, 5, 6, 7, 8, 9
+\
+**Attack Attributes:** Creation, Deception, Energy, Influence, Might, Persuasion, Presence
+\
+**Attack:**

+-   Creation vs. Resolve
+-   Deception vs. Resolve
+-   Energy vs. Resolve
+-   Influence vs. Resolve
+-   Might vs. Resolve
+-   Persuasion vs. Resolve
+-   Presence vs. Resolve

+**Description:** Through a display of awe-inspiring force, intimidation, or leadership, you command attention as the greatest threat, causing others to fear to attack your allies. \newline

+**Effect:** Any attacks made by the target that do not include you as a target suffer disadvantage.
+If the same target is affected by this bane from multiple sources, as long as their attack includes one of those who targeted them, they are not affected by the penalty.
+Unlike other banes, your damaging attack against one target can trigger this bane in a different target, provided your roll is equal or greater to their Resolve defense (that is, by striking one foe, you can provoke another).

+-   **Power Level 4** - The target suffers disadvantage 1 on attacks that do not include you.

+-   **Power Level 5** - The target suffers disadvantage 2 on attacks that do not include you.

+-   **Power Level 6** - The target suffers disadvantage 3 on attacks that do not include you.

+-   **Power Level 7** - The target suffers disadvantage 4 on attacks that do not include you.

+-   **Power Level 8** - The target suffers disadvantage 5 on attacks that do not include you.

+-   **Power Level 9** - The target suffers disadvantage 6 on attacks that do not include you.

 ## Scrying